The Eviction Process in Austin, TX and How it Works

 If you cannot seem to make any progress with your tenant and rent continues to go unpaid, you need to act quickly.
 The longer you have a nonpaying tenant in your property, the more money you can lose.

 Your first step is to provide your tenants with a Three Day Notice to Vacate.
 You cannot go to the court to file for eviction without serving this notice first.
 It essentially notifies the tenant that rent has to be paid in three business days, or they need to move out.
 With the service of this notice, the tenants are informed that you will begin the formal eviction process if they refuse to pay or move out.

 The best way to serve this notice is in-person.
 If you can, knock on the door and serve the notice to the tenant or any adult who answers.
-According to Comble Property Management If you cannot reach anyone, tape it to the inside of the main door or send it via certified mail.
+According to this Orlando property management company If you cannot reach anyone, tape it to the inside of the main door or send it via certified mail.
 You’ll want to document that this notice was served, because you may need it in court.

 File for Eviction in Court